NobodysLackey/Tic-Tac-Toe/README.md

 ### ***Description***

-##### A simple tic-tac-toe game built with VanillaJS with conditions for win/lose/draw.
+##### A simple tic-tac-toe game built in VanillaJS with conditions for win/lose/draw.
 This project was built over the course of two days for the General Assembly - Software Engineering Immersive.
 ***

 ### ***Technologies Used***